 - Project management

 Your career prospects

-Do you want to follow a full academic programme?
-After obtaining your bachelor’s degree you can continue with a master’s programme.
-Once you have successfully completed your master’s you will have earned the title Master of Arts (MA).
-Your master’s diploma will increase your chances of finding a job or academic-level position.
+Would you like to continue your academic education?
+After obtaining your bachelor’s degree you can go on to follow a master’s programme.
+Your master’s diploma will increase your chances of finding a job at a higher (academic) level.

-Your future workplace will depend upon your interests, knowledge and skills, and on the elective choices you’ve made during your study.
-Students who complete this programme find themselves prepared for a wide range of sectors and occupations.
+Your future work and workplace will depend upon your interests, knowledge and skills, and on the elective choices you have made during your study.
+Students who complete this programme find themselves prepared for a wide range of occupations.

 "I felt very well prepared to work in an international environment, because I had already been in contact with people from different countries every single day during my studies.
 You get social skills as well as professional skills, like doing presentations and finding a job."

 The Career Service of Leiden University’s Faculty of Humanities will be pleased to give you personal advice and guidance about internships and jobs, as well as courses and workshops in career-planning, job applications and interviews.
 The advisors can also provide contact details for potential employers.
 Furthermore, an internship coordinator and career advisor will help you match your interests and abilities with suitable internships and career options.
 You can contact the Student Career Service during your studies or up to six months after you graduate.

 What do you want to do after you graduate?
 The Campus The Hague Career Event is your chance to learn everything you can about how to find the job you want and successfully attain it.
 The event includes workshops on a wide range of topics as well as opportunities to network with alumni and potential employers and attain tips, information and potential job leads.